Open post

 Exactly why Alfred rebranded himself as a baron is unknown.

-He may have been trying to evade the scandal that might have followed him due to his liaison; or, perhaps he called himself a baron to accomplish exactly what he accomplished: better accommodations on the ship's illustrious miaden voyage.
+He may have been trying to evade the scandal that might have followed him due to his liaison.
+Or, perhaps he called himself a baron to accomplish exactly what he accomplished: better accommodations on the ship's illustrious maiden voyage.

-Or maybe it was just to be more impressive to the elites he was so eager to meet.
+Or maybe it was simply to appear more impressive to the elites he was so eager to meet.

-If that latter-most was true, it was not successful: Alfred was hardly popular amongst his "peers" in First-class.
+If that latter-most was true, it was a failed attempt: Alfred was hardly popular amongst his "peers" in First-class.

 And with justifiable reason.
 Although Alfred was by all accounts delighted by his surroundings and social opportunities.